khush-jasuja/Monthly_Sales_Data_Analysis/readme.md

 ## Overview
 This dashboard provides a complete sales performance analysis using Excel-based datasets.
 It helps visualize revenue trends, customer behavior, product performance, and profitability insights.

-The dashboard is built using data from the `Sales_data_1.xlsx` workbook and includes multiple analytical sheets for reporting and visualization.
+The dashboard is built using data from the `Sales_data.xlsx` workbook and includes multiple analytical sheets for reporting and visualization.

 ---